Energy-Aware Routing to Large Reasoning Models: Performance Analysis

 \subsection{Myopic dispatcher scaling analysis}

-We now analyze a simple baseline that charges each arriving task's per-task energy lower bound in its arrival slot.
+We now analyze a myopic baseline policy, $\pi_{\mathrm{my}}$, that dispatches each task in its arrival slot to the paired respective energy lower bound model.
 This does not exploit the option to slide service within latency windows; it is therefore a tractable reference model for variability and reserve scaling.
 We consider two myopic-in-time baselines that both begin service immediately upon arrival, but differ in how energy is accounted: (i) lumped-at-arrival consumption and (ii) distributed-in-service consumption.
 Define the lumped myopic per-slot consumption:

 Define the distributed myopic per-slot consumption as the total energy burned at slot $t$ by all tasks currently in service:

 Lem.~\ref{lem:lump_pessimistic} in the Appendix shows that the lumped-at-arrival myopic model yields a pathwise upper bound on deficit for the corresponding distributed-in-service myopic model.
 We therefore use $C_t^{\mathrm{my,lump}}$ as a conservative reference process in the following scaling analysis.
 For clarity of notation, we drop the extra descriptor `$\mathrm{lump}$'.